 Robert McCloskey (formally John Robert McCloskey) was a Caldecott Medal-winning writer and illustrator who may be best known for the classic children’s book Make Way for Ducklings, which is set in Boston, Massachusetts, where he studied and worked as an artist.
 At the time, Boston’s population was approximately 771,000.
-Today the Boston area has grown to approximately five million residents.
+Today the Boston area has grown to more than five times that.

 Other critically acclaimed books by the author include Blueberries for Sal, One Morning in Maine, and Time of Wonder.

 Read more about the author through our Ohio page.

 Visitors enjoy seeing the duck sculptures and swans recognized from Robert McCloskey’s classic children’s book, Make Way for Ducklings, at the Boston Public Garden.
 It is a peaceful place to relax.
 When we were there, the summer flowers bloomed in bright hues of purple, yellow and red.
 And, of course, ducks made their presence known too.